Ghost was created for the same reasons we created DynaBlogger: to make blogging easy/accessible to anyone, with an

 Choice is good

 At the end of the day, it's a matter of choice, and choice is good.
 If you need to create a publication that includes paid content, then I would go with Ghost.
-But if you don't need this and would like a more affordable platform for pure blogging that is simple yet powerful enough, then I'd give DynaBlogger a try.
+But if you don't need this and would like a more affordable platform for pure blogging that is simple yet powerful enough, then please give DynaBlogger a try.

 DynaBlogger allows you to import content from a Ghost blog, if you already have one.
 So you can try it out with your content and see if you like it more.
-Get started with a free trial and let me know what you think.
+Get started with a free trial and let us know what you think.